balakumardev/ContextCraft/README.md

 1. Right-click on any source file in Project view or Editor
 2. Select "Copy File with Related Files"
+3. Configure options in the dialog:
+    - Choose relatedness level (Strict, Medium, Broad)
+    - Set depth for reference tracking
+    - Enable/disable interface implementations
+    - Configure package filtering
+    - Toggle Java standard library exclusion
-3. Paste the content into your preferred LLM
+4. Paste the content into your preferred LLM
+5. Ask the LLM to analyze, explain, or enhance your code

 ## 🔧 Requirements